DinoChiesa/Edge-Runload-Proxy/README.md

 The initialContext property on the job provides the initial set of context data items.
 In this case, the job context gets hard-coded login credentials.
-These values will be accessible via "templates" that you can apply to headers or urls or payloads on requests.
+These values will be accessible via handlebars "templates" that you can apply to headers or urls or payloads on requests.
 In this example, the json payload gets its values from the context.
 If you wanted to use a context value to construct a url path, you could do it with a template, this way:

-    /v1/test/{href}
+    /v1/test/{{href}}

-runload will replace {href} with the value of the href property from the context.
+runload will replace {{href}} with the value of the href property from the context.

 The url property in the request specifies a relative or absolute URL.
 If